One step to saving the ocean is to save the forests. Re-building our injured planet.

 SO WHAT DO WE DO ABOUT THIS?

 Unsurprisingly, the planet’s diverse ecosystems are all interconnected.
-We need to collectively care about the whole, so that our favorite places can thrive.
+We need to collectively care about the whole so that our favourite places can thrive.
 When one aspect of the planet is injured, there are unintended consequences that show up all over.
 We need to have a systems-thinking approach to make the change we want.

 The ocean is a powerful place.
 A healing place.
 A place for fun and play.
 And a place for lessons and challenges.